magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- translated UI (details to be added)
+- translated UI.
+You can now select your preferred language for the UI at startup or via a new setting in the preferences dialog.
+If you would like to submit a translation please visit the wiki (https://github.com/magarena/magarena/wiki/Translating-Magarena).

 - add Magic Origins